nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 and technical users.
 Please follow the instructions that correspond to your level of expertise.

 ## Prerequisites
-Before you beginm, ensure you have Java `17` or above installed in your computer.
+Before you begin, ensure you have Java `17` or above installed in your computer.

 ### Check Java Version
 1. Open up command prompt (Windows) or terminal (macOS, Linux).